How to Ship your car Overseas from UAE

 Documentation for the car must be shown, including ownership documents, purchasing invoice and the registration card, all of which must be the original documents.

 You will need plate numbers and the insurance certificate from your French insurer proving the car is legally ready to be driven in France.

-Moving a Car to Switzerland
+Shipping a Car to Switzerland

 - If you have owned your vehicle for more than six months, it is considered to be part of your personal effects.
 You simply have to fill in a clearance request form for moving purposes and it will be exempt from import duty and VAT.

 - You have the right to drive your car with foreign plates for a maximum of one year.
 The car is reserved for your personal use and cannot be loaned, rented or sold to a third party in Switzerland for a period of one year from the import date.